 Use a non-magnetic surface to disassemble the pump.
-Note: Some steps require a second person for ease of disassembly.
+Note: Some steps require a second person for ease of disassembly. © Viking Pump, Inc.

-- 2. Refer to "Figure 8" on page 5 for the names of parts. - 3.
+- 1. Drain the liquid being pumped by removing the two drain plugs (if present).
+Both are located in the bottom of the casing.
+Once the liquid has drained, replace the plugs. - 2.
+Refer to "Figure 8" on page 5 for the names of parts. - 3.
 Mark the head (40) and casing (31) before disassembly to - ensure proper reassembly. - 4.
 To inspect the head and pin assembly (39 and 40) and idler and bushing assembly (37 and 38), remove the head capscrews (43) or nuts (44). - 5.
 Remove the head from the pump.
 If the casing was not drained in Step 1, be careful of the liquid draining out between the head and casing.
 Do not allow the idler to fall from the idler pin.
 Tilt the top of the pump head back during removal to prevent this.
 Avoid damaging the head shim set (63) since all shims are required to maintain end clearance.
 Inspect the head O-ring (35).
 If a new O-ring is required, see Pump Assembly. - 6.
 Remove the idler and bushing assembly.
 Inspect the idler - bushing for wear.
 If the idler bushing needs to be replaced, refer to "Installation: Carbon Graphite Bushings" on page 9.
-If further disassembly is required, proceed to the next step. - If further disassembly is required, separate the pump from the motor.
+If further disassembly is required, proceed to the next step. - 7.
+If further disassembly is required, separate the pump from the motor.